Seanan McGuire: Short fiction

 McGuire's short fiction has been published in Apex Magazine, Nightmare Magazine, Lightspeed Magazine, and others.
 Her works appear in anthologies edited by Charlaine Harris, Jim Butcher, and John Joseph Adams.

 She has self-published hundreds of short stories.
-From 2008-2017, she posted installments of the Velveteen series to LiveJournal with the support of fan sponsorships.
+From 2008 to 2017, she posted installments of the Velveteen series to LiveJournal with the support of fan sponsorships.
 Tie-ins to her October Daye and InCryptid series are available for free on her website.
 In 2016, she launched a Patreon account to post monthly short stories for her subscribers.